MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-deploy-mqtt-broker/includes/01-introduction.md

 * Install Let's Encrypt to provide CA certificate authentication.
 * Run the Python virtual disk server in the virtual machine.

-## Prerequisites
+### Prerequisites

-* A computer with an x86-64-based processor running:
+* A computer with an x86-64-based processor running one of the following operating systems:
-  * Windows 10 Anniversary Update or later.
+  * Windows 10 Anniversary Update or later
-  * Or, 64-bit Ubuntu 20.04 LTS or Ubuntu 18.04 LTS.
+  * 64-bit Ubuntu 20.04 LTS or Ubuntu 18.04 LTS
-* An Azure Sphere developer board.
-Either:
+* An Azure Sphere developer board that has one of the following kits:
-  * An Avnet Azure Sphere Starter Kit Rev 1 or 2.
+  * Avnet Azure Sphere Starter Kit Rev 1 or 2
-  * Or, a Seeed Studio Azure Sphere MT3620 Development Kit.
+  * Seeed Studio Azure Sphere MT3620 Development Kit
 * A GitHub account.
 * An Azure Account.
 Sign up for a free [Student Azure account](https://azure.microsoft.com/free/students?azure-portal=true), or free [Azure account](https://azure.microsoft.com/free?azure-portal=true).